 - Past production at the Langis mine was 10.4M ounces of silver from 379,479 tonnes (418,304 short tons), and 358,340 pounds of cobalt.
-The silver recovery grade was approximately 25 oz/t (777.60 g/t); - Silver recovery range from 88% to 94% based on historical records; - Excellent local infrastructure; year-round road access, close proximity to power, railway, gas-pipeline, small scale mills, a refinery and assay lab; - Past production at The Hudson Bay mine produced a total of 6,4M ounces of silver, at 123 oz/ton Ag.
+The silver recovery grade was approximately 25 oz/t (777.60 g/t); - Silver recovery range from 88% to 94% based on historical records; - Excellent local infrastructure; year-round road access, close proximity to power, railway, gas-pipeline. - Past production at The Hudson Bay mine produced a total of 6,4M ounces of silver, at 123 oz/ton Ag and 185,570 pounds of cobalt. - Rock sampling from the #7 shaft dump area returned up to 18% silver and 16% Cobalt.

-On May 10, 2016 the Company announced that it has entered into an Exploration Agreement (the "Agreement") dated May 2, 2016 with Timiskaming First Nation ("TFN") with respect to the Company's Langis Silver project and other Cobalt lands.
-The Agreement is based on mutual respect and openness and sets the framework for advancing a long-term relationship while working in good faith to negotiate an Economic Benefits Agreement, should Brixton define an economic mineral deposit within the TFN traditional lands.
-The Agreement includes employment, business and training opportunities for TFN members and an annual Community Contribution of 1.25% of the Company's annual exploration budgets.
+On May 2, 2016 the Company signed an Exploration Agreement with Timiskaming First Nation with respect to the Company's Langis silver-cobalt project.
+The Agreement is based on mutual respect and openness and sets the framework for advancing a long-term relationship while working in good faith to negotiate an Economic Benefits Agreement.

-During 2016, Brixton drilled 15 holes for a total of 3,168 metres designed to confirm historic drill results and test new targets at the past producing Langis mine site.
+During 2016, Brixton drilled 15 holes for a total of 3,170 metres designed to confirm historic drill results and test new targets at the past producing Langis mine site.
 Brixton also completed 329 line-kilometres of a combined airborne (Quadra-Mag) high resolution magnetics and (VLF-EM) very low-frequency electromagnetic survey.
-The work was conducted over the Langis, Hudson Bay and Cobalt lands held by Brixton.
-The ultra-wide horizontal and vertical gradient allow mapping of subtle changes in rock properties in an attempt to map mineralized veins and their structural controls.
 The company contracted Abitibi Geophysics to conduct approximately 41.65 km of IP geophysical using Ground OreVision system.
-The data collecting portion of the IP survey has been completed on November 19, 2016.

 Drill hole LM16-03 encountered a series parallel veins and high-grade gold which was not previously reported in the area.
-LM16-03 intercepted 4.15m of 4.90 g/t Au and 397.00 g/t Ag from 156.05m, including 74.90 g/t Au and 5,236.40 g/t Ag over 0.22m.
-Also, from 179.41m depth a 3.13m interval returned 1,944.60 g/t Ag including 1.20m of 3,527.50 g/t Ag.
+LM16-03 intercepted 4.15m of 4.90 g/t Au and 397.00 g/t Ag from 156.05m.
+Also, from 179.41m depth a 3.13m interval returned 1,944.60 g/t Ag.
 Both mineralized veins are hosted in Archean volcanic rocks below the Nipissing diabase sill.
-The gold zone is associated with a shear zone and hematite.
 True widths of the mineralized intervals are unknown at this time.
-Drill hole LM-16-04 intersected 2.00 metres of 1,084.00 g/t Ag from 182.50 metres hole depth, including 1.00 metre of 1,560.00 g/t Ag.
-Mineralization is hosted in Coleman Member sediments.
-LM-16-11 intersected 2.10 metres of 360.00 g/t Ag and it was drilled 165.00 metres southeast of drill hole LM-16-03.